-- 6.2.1 All time worked outside of, or in excess of the ordinary working hours shall be deemed to be overtime and, except in the case of shift workers, shall be paid for at the rate of time and a-half for the first 3 hours on any one day and double time thereafter.
-All overtime worked by shift workers shall be paid for at the rate of double time. - 6.2.2 Where an employee is called upon to work more than one hour before their ordinary commencing or after their ordinary ceasing time, they shall be supplied with a meal by the employer or shall be paid in lieu \$9.60 thereof, and shall be allowed one-half hour in the employer's time for such meal. - 6.2.3 When an employee has provided themselves with customary meals because of receipt of notice of intention to work overtime, they shall be entitled an allowance of \$9.60 for each meal so provided in the event of the work not being performed or ceasing before the respective meal times. - 6.2.4 (a) Employees, other than shift workers, required to work on the first rostered day off shall be paid at one and a-half times the ordinary rate for the first 3 hours and double time thereafter with a minimum payment of 2 hours. - (b) Employees, other than shift workers, required to work on the second rostered day off shall be paid at the rate of double time with a minimum payment of 2 hours. - (c) Double time shall be paid for all overtime worked on a Sunday or during a meal period. - 6.2.5 An employee who works so much overtime between the termination of their ordinary work on the one day and the commencement of their ordinary work on the next day that they have not at least 10 consecutive hours off duty between those times shall, subject to clause 6.2.5, be released after completion of such overtime until they have had 10 consecutive hours off duty without loss of pay for ordinary working time occurring during such absence.
-If, on the instructions of their employer, such an employee resumes or continues work without having had such 10 consecutive hours off duty, they shall be paid double rates until they are released from duty for such period, and they shall then be entitled to be absent until they have had 10 consecutive hours off duty, without loss of pay for ordinary working time occurring during such absence.
+- 6.2.2 Where an employee is called upon to work more than one hour before their ordinary commencing or after their ordinary ceasing time they shall be supplied with a meal by the employer or shall be paid \$9.60 in lieu, and shall be allowed one half-hour in the employer's time for such meal. - 6.2.3 When an employee has provided themselves with customary meals because of receipt of notice of intention to work overtime, they shall be entitled to an allowance of \$9.60 for each meal so provided in the event of the work not being performed or ceasing before the respective meal times. - 6.2.4 (a)Employees other than shift workers required to work on the first rostered day off shall be paid at one and a-half times the ordinary rate for the first 3 hours and double time thereafter with a minimum payment of 2 hours. - (b) Employees other than shift workers required to work on the second rostered day off shall be paid at the rate of double time with a minimum payment of 2 hours. - 6.2.5 An employee who works so much overtime between the termination of their ordinary work on the one day and the commencement of their ordinary work on the next day that the employee has not at least 10 consecutive hours off duty between those times shall, subject to clause 6.2.5, be released after completion of such overtime until the employee has had 10 consecutive hours off duty without loss of pay for ordinary working time occurring during such absence.
+If, on the instructions of the employee shall be paid double rates until the employee is released from duty for such period, and the employee shall then be entitled to be absent until the employee has had 10 consecutive hours off duty, without loss of pay for ordinary working time occurring during such absence.

-The provisions of clause 6.2.5 shall apply in the case of shift workers who rotate from one shift to another as if 8 hours were substituted for 10 hours when overtime is worked:
+The provisions of clause 6.2.5 shall apply in the case of shift workers who rotate from one shift to another as if 8 hours were substituted for 10 hours when overtime is worked -

-- (a) For the purpose of changing shift rosters; or - (b) Where a shift worker does not report for duty; or - (c) Where a shift is worked by arrangement between the employees themselves. - 6.2.6 (a) Notwithstanding the provisions of clause 6.2, there may be an arrangement in writing between the employee and the employer to take time off with pay.
-Such time off shall be equivalent to the number of ordinary hours pay that the employee would have received for such overtime.
-Accumulated time must be taken within 3 months from the time of accrual and at a time mutually agreed between the employee and the employer:
+- (a) for the purpose of changing shift rosters; or - (b) where a shift worker does not report for duty; or - (c) where a shift is worked by arrangement between the employees themselves. - 6.2.6 All time worked by all employees, not being overtime within the meaning of clause 6.2 of the Award, between midnight Friday and midnight Sunday shall be paid for at the rate of time and a-half.